chrvstian/pyordle/README.md

 ### Prerequisites

-Here's what you need to be able to use PyShot:
+Here's what you need to be able to use Pyordle:

 - Python 3+
 - Rich